ipozdeev/it-skills-for-research/introduction.md

 2.  install Package Control;
 3.  install a package to be able to count words;
 4.  create a directory for the group project you are supposed to hand in as the graded assignment for this course, then set up a basic structure for it;
-5.  create an environment variable to reference the folder where all your projects, including the assignment, are.
+5.  create an environment variable to reference the folder where all your projects, including the assignment, are located;
+6.  install git;
+6.  create an account on **Slack** and join the `DTfF` group (invite will be sent per email);
+7.  create an account on **Miro**;
+8.  install python using anaconda or miniconda and make sure `jupyter` is installed.